drakkar-lig/walt-python-packages/client/walt/client/doc/md/switch-install.md

 ## How to identify the new switch in WALT

-When WALT server detects a switch for the first time, it names it 'switch-<6-hex-chars>' (for instance switch-18d55d), or 'unknown-<6-hex-chars>' (if WALT is unable to detect this device is a switch).
+When WALT server detects a switch for the first time, a log line is emitted.
-The hex chars are taken from the right side of the switch mac address.
-In any case, a log line is emitted.

 Thus, you should be able to identify the new switch by checking the logs as follows:

 ```
-$ walt log show --platform --history -5m: "new [(switch)|(device)]"
+$ walt log show --platform --history -5m: "new"
 10:50:15.498660 walt-server.platform.devices -> new switch name=switch-18d55d mac=6c:b0:ce:18:d5:5d ip=192.168.152.11
 $
 ```